Get

 Grooming ✂️

 The physical traits that your Beagle Bloodhound mix inherits will determine what grooming them looks like.
-Both parent breeds have short, smooth coats, so weekly bruising will be sufficient.
+Both parent breeds have short, smooth coats, so weekly brushing will be sufficient.
 However, if your Beagle Bloodhound mix takes after the Bloodhound, you must bathe them often to prevent foul odors from building up.

 Similarly, wiping your dog’s skin folds will keep them clean and fresh.
 Their ears will need to be checked and cleaned regularly.
 If your Beagle Bloodhound mix is very similar to their Bloodhound parent, you should expect a lot of drool.